Robust Real-time LiDAR-inertial Initialization: Acknowledgement

 This paper proposes a fast, robust, temporal and spatial initialization method for LiDAR-inertial system.
 An accurate and efficient coarse-to-fine temporal calibration method is proposed for unsynchronized LiDAR and IMU which is independent of any hardware synchronization setup.
 Also, we propose a fast, novel data association function to initialize LiDAR-inertial extrinsic transformation, gravity vector, as well as the bias of gyroscope and accelerometor.
 Various experiments show the consistency, robustness and high quality of our initialization method.
 Moreover, experiments using multiple types of LiDAR demonstrate the applicability to LiDARs with different scanning patterns.

-\section{ACKNOWLEDGEMENT}
+\section{Acknowledgement}

-This project is supported by DJI under the grant 200009538.
+This work is supported in part by the University Grants Committee of Hong Kong General Research Fund under Project 17206421 and in part by DJI under the grant 200009538.
 The authors gratefully acknowledge Livox Technology for the equipment support during the whole work.
 The authors would like to thank Wei Xu, Yixi Cai, Jiajun Lv, Meng Li for the helpful discussions and supports.

 { }